-A minimum of two people must go up and down.
-No trips to the APEX telescope site or work at the telescope site is permitted with less than two people.
-In case of good weather and no snow on the road, one vehicle can be used, but the trip must be monitored by radio by someone assigned as a contact person in the APEX base.
+A minimum of two people must go up and down if no team is at the antenna on the Chajnantor site to receive.
+Single person commute is only allowed during daytime and if there is a team already at the high site.
+Work at the telescope site is not permitted with less than two people.
+In case of good weather and no snow on the road, one vehicle can be used.
+Any trip must be monitored by radio by an assignee as a contact person in the APEX base.